marielfrank/marielfrank.github.io/_posts/2018-01-29-google_maps_javascript_api_is_no_joke.markdown

 Well, sort of.
 I got an error throw at me by my user controller's strong params about my :current_position parameter being unpermitted.
 I spent about an hour debugging, trying to find the typo I knew had to be hiding somewhere before I finally threw in the towel and asked for help.

-Thanks to a few fellow Flatironers on slack, I discovered that I did not have a typo lurking, but rather I'd been trying to save something that Rails strong params with SQLite3 simply would't permit: a hash.
+Thanks to a few fellow Flatironers on slack, I discovered that I did not have a typo lurking, but rather I'd been trying to save something that Rails strong params with SQLite3 simply wouldn't permit: a hash.
 I quickly split this into two attributes (`current_lat` and `current_lng`) and everything proceeded smoothly.

 **Note to self #3: JS objects are actually amazingly useful**